deiss/fftocean/README.md

    - MacOS : add GLUT, OpenGL and ApplicationServices frameworks
    - Linux : $ make && make clean

+To close the application :
+   - MacOS : cmd+Q
+   - Linux : alt+f4 or escape key

 -----------------------------------------------------------------------------------

 To do :